 As these treatments are still considered experimental, insurance coverage for payment is not an option.

-The cost of the procedure varies depending on the amount of cells harvested, as well as the methods and locations of deployment.
+The cost of the procedure varies depending on the number of cells harvested, as well as the methods and locations of deployment.

 Our office staff will discuss pricing details after the initial consultation.